hansb001/20MinuteCognitveApp/README.md

 Now it is time to build your application by dragging dropping nodes to the canvas.
 Every node has it’s own functionality and parameters.

-We start with a twitter in node, drag and drop it to the canvas Double click the twitter in node you just added, fill in your twitter handle and a keyword where will be searched on. ( this node is only reading, not posting anything)
+3. We start with a **twitter in** node, drag and drop it to the canvas.
+3. Double click the twitter in node you just added, fill in your twitter handle and a keyword.
+This keyword will be searched on. (this node is only reading, not posting anything)
-Then add the tone analyser node and wire it to twitter node No configuration needed as this time
+3. Then add the tone analyser node and wire it to twitter node No configuration needed as this time
-Add 2 function nodes
+3. Add 2 function nodes
-Wire the first to the tone analyser node and wire the second tot the first function node Because tone analyser will give five different tones and we use only one.
+3. Wire the first to the tone analyser node and wire the second tot the first function node Because tone analyser will give five different tones and we use only one.
 This first function node will give the tone with the highest score.
-Give the first node the name: Find top tone score” and add this code to the first node:
+3. Give the first node the name: Find top tone score” and add this code to the first node:

 ```
 if(msg.response.document_tone) {